shahriarAS/kinso/models/README.md

    - User references are used for audit trails

 2. **Indexing Strategy**:
-   - Unique indexes on business keys (email, upc, orderNumber)
+   - Unique indexes on business keys (email, sku, orderNumber)
    - Compound indexes for common query patterns
    - Text indexes for search functionality